SolderingKnowledge/readx/README.md

 `npm start`  to start the project

-`docker build -t containername .` should all lowercase the container name
+`docker build -t containername .` container name should be all in lowercase

  `docker run -it containername` to run docker container and you will end up in you root server.